steam3d/help.magicpods.app/docs/fun-popup-animation.md

 ### AirPods Search Radius

+!!! tip
+    In addition, over time, the application can most suggest optimal settings.

 If you have trouble with popup window it does not appear or randomly appears you need setup the AirPods search radius.

 1. Turn on Bluetooth